karlosma0416/ENGG_Student_Project_Edwin/README.md

 # ENGG_Student_Project_Edwin
-This is the repo that demonstrate student projects from ENGG1101
+This is the repo that demonstrate student projects from Edwin's students.